madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

             - synthesizes the afferent activity and send them to Afferent neurons of connectome.

-Both **main.py** and **neuroid_osim_glue.py** should be run parallely in-order to achieve neuro-musculoskeletal co-simulation (Refer run_instructions.pdf to run the model).
-Although the code contents of **sim_o** and **sim_c** are same, they differ byt the setup and the output data.
+Both **main.py** and **neuroid_osim_glue.py** should be run in parallel to achieve neuro-musculoskeletal co-simulation (Refer run_instructions.pdf to run the model).
+Although the code contents of **sim_o** and **sim_c** folders are same, they differ by the setup and the output data.
 While the former folder runs open-loop simulations, the later folder does close-loop with proprioception 'on'.

 2. **templates** folder contains .hoc files and .mod files required for the neuronal models.